google/product_video_ads/README.md

 1. **Installation is complete!** Click on the AppEngine URL to run your app.
 	- **IMP**: Ensure cookies and pop-ups are allowed.
 Ref: [Allow pop-ups in Chrome](https://support.google.com/chrome/answer/95472?co=GENIE.Platform%3DDesktop&hl=en)

-*Optional:* Check that your SpreadSheet has access to GMC as follows:
+*Optional:* Check that your Spreadsheet has access to Google Merchant Center as follows:
 1. [Optional] Navigate to _Tools_ > _Script Editor_ > _Settings (gear icon)_
 	1. Update the GCP Project ID
-	1. Test the GMC connection by
+	1. Test the Google Merchant Center connection by
-		1. Add an ID on "Prices" tab in the format `<GMC id>:<product id>`
+		1. Add an ID on "Prices" tab in the format `<Google Merchant Center id>:<product id>`
 		1. Click _Merchant Center_ > _Run Now_